danieljcave/inphysical-quiz/README.md

 ## Credits
 ### Website Content
-All Questions and information was provided by author and developer - Daniel Cave Javascript functionality of scoring, question number and display view ports was sourced from range of youtube guides and MDN Web Docs for assistance and help with functionality and understanding.
+All Questions and information were provided by author and developer - Daniel Cave Javascript functionality of scoring, question number and display viewports was sourced from a range of youtube guides and MDN Web Docs for assistance and help with functionality and understanding.
 ## Media
 - [Pexals](https://www.pexels.com/) - Hero image and workout plan preview plan images sourced and obtained from Pexals.